A week on from LCV 2017: Reflections from Ian Constance

 Niche Vehicle Funding

 The winners of the Niche Vehicle Technology Readiness Level funding competition, were unveiled on the second day of LCV2017.
 Paul Gadd of Innovate and I presented a cheque to the project leads of the winning organisations, who will now be supported by the Niche Vehicle Network and APC throughout their technology development journey.
-To find out who won a share of the funding, click here.

 Electric Vehicle Supply Chain Portal